Alfred Francis Russell: Territorial conflict with the British

 The conflict with the British, which had reached a crisis during the Gardiner administration, was still unsolved.
 Two months after Russell took office, in March 1883, the British Government annexed the Gallinas territory west of the Mano River and formally incorporated it into their colony of Sierra Leone, like Liberia established as a place of resettlement of free blacks and liberated slaves.

 Whenever the British and French seemed intent on enlarging at Liberia's expense the neighboring territories they already controlled, periodic appearances by U.S. warships helped discourage encroachment.
 But successive American administrations rejected appeals from Monrovia for more forceful support.
 Russell, along with Gardiner, has been notably blamed for Liberia's losing much of its territory to the British.
 This was likely why he was not re-elected to the presidency for a second term.

 Economy

 In the decades after 1868, escalating economic difficulties weakened the state's dominance over the coastal indigenous population.
 As conditions worsened, the cost of imports was far greater than the income generated by exports of coffee, rice, palm oil, sugar cane, and timber.
 Liberia tried desperately to modernize its largely agricultural economy.

 Death and legacy

-Russell died, three months after he left office, on 4 April 1884.
+Russell died, three months after he left office, on April 4, 1884.

-Russell is survived by many descendants in Liberia and West Africa, and he was the paternal great-grandfather of Clarence Lorenzo Simpson.
-He also has collateral paternal Russell relatives in U.S. states such as Maryland, Kentucky, and South Carolina.
+Russell is survived by many descendants in Liberia and West Africa, and he was the paternal great-grandfather of Clarence Lorenzo Simpson and great-great-grandfather of Clarence Lorenzo Simpson Jr. He also has collateral paternal Russell relatives in U.S. states such as Maryland, Kentucky, and South Carolina.